coderefinery/reproducible-research/content/workflow-management.md

 ## Why [Snakemake](https://snakemake.readthedocs.io/)?

-- Gentle learning curve.
+- Gentle **learning curve**.
-- Free, open-source, and installs easily via conda or pip.
+- Free, open-source, and **installs easily** via conda or pip.
-- Cross-platform (Windows, MacOS, Linux) and compatible with all High Performance Computing (HPC) schedulers: same workflow works without modification and scales appropriately whether on a laptop or cluster.
+- **Cross-platform** (Windows, MacOS, Linux) and compatible with all High Performance Computing (HPC) schedulers: same workflow works without modification and scales appropriately whether on a laptop or cluster.
+- If several workflow steps are independent of each other, and you have multiple cores available, Snakemake can run them **in parallel**.
+- Is is possible to define **isolated software environments** per rule, e.g. by adding `conda: 'environment.yml'` to a rule.
+- Also possible to run workflows in Docker or Apptainer **containers** e.g. by adding `container: 'docker://some-org/some-tool#2.3.1'` to a rule.
 - [Heavily used in bioinformatics](https://twitter.com/carl_witt/status/1103951128046301185), but is **completely general**.
-- Is is possible to define isolated software environments per rule, see [here](https://github.com/coderefinery/word-count/blob/f4ca47440751dd2c65f55fef1a8d9f181ecdd2f6/Snakefile#L15).
-- Also possible to run workflows in Docker or Apptainer containers.
-- Workflows can be pushed out to run on a cluster or in the cloud without modifications to scale up.
-- If several workflow steps are independent of each other, and you have multiple cores available, Snakemake can run them in parallel.
 - Nice functionality for archiving the workflow, see: [the official documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#sustainable-and-reproducible-archiving)

 Tools like Snakemake help us with **reproducibility** by supporting us with **automation**, **scalability** and **portability** of our workflows.

 ## Similar tools